View and Display PDF Files in Java

 What features does the JPedal Java PDF viewer include?

-The viewer supports single and multipage display, text search, page navigation, bookmarks, annotations, form interaction (AcroForms and XFA), zoom, rotation, print, accessibility options, and a fully programmable API.
-The UI is customisable and supports localisation.
+The viewer supports single and multipage display, text search, navigation, annotations, form interaction (AcroForms and XFA), zoom, print, and accessibility options, with a customisable UI and programmable API.

 Can the viewer be embedded in a Swing or JavaFX application?